 In the final year of writing up my PhD I took up a paid internship working with the Institute of Mental Health at the University of Nottingham and with the charity Nottingham City Arts.
 My ‘job’ here was to conduct qualitative interviews with a number of individuals who had taken part in that charity’s ‘Arts on Prescription’ (AOP) programme-talking to them about their experiences and undertaking some basic analysis of the programme.
 This eventually fed into an article that I co-authored with Professor Theo Stickley, published in 2013 in Public Health.

-Arts on Prescription services are a form of ‘social prescribing’, whereby, in this instance people with a range of mental health issues were involved in a course of community art activities as a supplement to other treatment methods.
+Arts on Prescription services are a form of ‘social prescribing’ whereby people with a range of mental health issues were involved in a course of community art activities as a supplement to other treatment methods.
 Further detail is provided in City Arts Nottingham’s research report on their AOP programme, which is available here, but is well summarised in the following quote from that report:

 CAN’s AOP service exists to help ameliorate social and personal difficulties experienced by people with mental health problems. […] It is primarily a mental health promotion programme using participatory arts. […] Operationally, AOP maintains two complementary faces.
 To statutory services and funders, the service is presented as a ‘mental health promotion’ project.
 To people engaging with it, however the project is presented as providing participation in community arts.
 This deliberate ploy is not intended to mislead, but rather, it is a way of maintaining a non-stigmatising service by harmonising complementary but potentially competing discourses.

-My primary role in this project was to conduct sometime lengthy interviews with around ten of the AOP service users, later conducting some basic narrative analysis of the transcriptions of these interviews.
+My primary role in this project was to conduct interviews with around ten of the AOP service users, later conducting some basic narrative analysis of the transcriptions of these interviews.

 Arts on Prescription Goes for a Walk